 Since returning to New Hampshire in 2013, Willis has become involved in the New Hampshire community.
 From 2013 to 2015, Willis was the coach of several youth soccer teams.
 Since 2015, he has served on the Bow, New Hampshire Planning Board and in 2015-16 Willis served on the Bow Public Safety Building Committee.
 In addition, Willis has served on the organizing committee for the Walk to End Alzheimers.

 Willis focuses his legal services on estate planning, probate and elder law.
-Willis also assists clients with real estate matters, litigation and business formation.
-Willis primarily sees clients at the Concord office.
-Willis also sees clients in the Salem office and at client’s homes by appointment, which may be arranged by emailing him directly or calling the firm’s main office at (603)600-5550.contact willis
+Willis primarily sees clients at the Manchester and Concord offices.
+Willis also sees clients in the Londonderry office and at client’s homes by appointment, which may be arranged by emailing him directly or calling the firm’s main office at (603)600-5550.contact willis

 Deborah brings with her to the firm thirty years of experience representing clients in the areas of estate planning, trust and estates, long term care and Medicaid planning, elder law, special needs trusts, tax law and probate and trust administration.
 Prior to forming Bailin Sloat Law Deborah worked for 7 years as an attorney with sklawyers in Manchester NH, six years as an attorney at Hage Hodes in Manchester, NH and 14 years as an attorney and co-owner of Lotter & Bailin PLLC in Manchester NH.